Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 The Ultimate Decluttering Guide for the New Year

-Is decluttering your house your New Year’s Resolution?
-A new year is the perfect time to clean, declutter, and organize your home to get a fresh start and a new perspective.
-Check out this New Year’s Decluttering Guide to choose an organization process and go room by room to clean out trouble areas!
+Is decluttering your house your New Year’s resolution?
+The start of a new year is the perfect time to clear the clutter by cleaning, organizing, and improving your home to get a fresh start and a new perspective.
+Check out these New Year’s cleaning tips for creating the ultimate clutter-free space.

 Decluttering your home takes commitment.
-Before you start looking through decluttering tips and home organization ideas, think about which decluttering and home organization process is best for you, as there are many different approaches you can follow when it comes to cleaning out your home.
+Before you start the decluttering process, think about which home organization method is best for you, as there are many different approaches you can follow when it comes to a New Year deep clean.

-Here are a few decluttering and home organizing methods to check out:
+Here are a few organization ideas and home decluttering methods to check out:

 • Marie Kondo’s KonMari method (as seen in the Netflix series Tidying Up with Marie Kondo) provides a simple categorization method that you can use to sort through your belongings and decide what to keep and what to get rid of.

-• The Four-Box Method can help you take all of your items and categorize them into put away, give away, throw away, and undecided.
+• The Four-Box Method can help you create a sorting system for your items and place them into the following categories: Put Away, Give Away/Sell, Trash, and Storage.

-• With the 90/90 rule, you ask yourself whether you’ve used an item in the last 90 days or if you’ll use the item in the next 90 days.
+• With the 90/90 rule, you ask yourself whether you’ve used an item in the last 90 days or if you’ll use it in the next 90 days.
+If the answer is no, it might be time to let it go.

 Declutter Your Kitchen